TorBox-App/hosted-privacy_policy/README.md

 <h2 id="erasure">Right to Erasure</h2>

 <p>Want your data deleted?
-No problem, simply contact us with your email and it will be gone ASAP.
-This will delete anything associated with your account, even including 3rd party data.
-This process is somewhat manual (we have scripts to do it faster) but you still have to contact us for us to run said scripts.</p>
+No problem, either simple go to https://torbox.app/settings and click the "Delete Account" button under the "Account Section" or simply contact us with your email and it will be gone ASAP.
+This will delete anything associated with your account, even including 3rd party data.</p>

 <p>Data such as information about torrents are deleted as soon as you request your torrent to be deleted.
 This can be done on the dashboard, by clicking on the torrent, and clicking the delete button, or by the API.</p>